 Next up was the Camarón (Fried Battered Shrimp) Taco (45 pesos or about $2.18).
 Everything about this taco was the same as the fish taco, except for the shrimp.

 This taco featured three large pieces of breaded and fried shrimp.
-Each plump piece of shrimp was cooked to perfection, moist on the inside with a bouncy texture on the outside.
-When I bit into each flavorful shrimp, I was rewarded with a pop of sweetness followed by a salty, ocean flavor.
+Each plump shrimp was cooked perfectly, moist inside with a bouncy texture on the outside.
+When I bit into each flavorful shrimp, I tasted a sweetness and a salty ocean flavor.

-While the fish taco was great, to my surprise, I preferred the shrimp taco over the fish taco.
-You could really taste the fresh flavors of the shrimp.
+While the fish taco was great, to my surprise, I preferred the shrimp taco over the fish taco, where I could taste the fresh flavors of the shrimp.
 It was perfect.

 The service at Tacos Gardenias was fantastic.
-All the workers and servers were welcoming and friendly to both locals and tourists such as myself.
+All the workers and servers were welcoming and friendly to locals and tourists like myself.
 My server was friendly and prompt.
-He seemed to always be around when needed him but let me eat in peace.
+He always seemed to be around but let me eat in peace.

 On top of the friendly service, I found the restaurant to be immaculately clean, which wasn’t something I would expect at an open-air taqueria.
-When the workers and servers weren’t helping guests, they always seemed to be cleaning the restaurant and wiping down the tables.
+When the workers and servers weren’t helping guests, they always cleaned the restaurant and wiped down the tables.
 I could tell that they took pride in their restaurant.

 Conclusion

-With an extensive menu of both tacos and Mexican dishes, friendly services, and a clean restaurant, I highly recommend a visit to Tacos Gardenias on your next visit to Cabo San Lucas.
+With an extensive menu of tacos and Mexican dishes, friendly services, and a clean restaurant, I highly recommend visiting Tacos Gardenias on your next visit to Cabo San Lucas.

-If you are looking for another great taco restaurant in Cabo San Lucas, then you can always check out Taqueria El Paisa for their delicious tacos al pastor.
+If you are looking for another excellent taco restaurant in Cabo San Lucas, then you can always check out Taqueria El Paisa for their delicious tacos al pastor.

 Pros